-DLGSD is a law firm dedicated to juvenile dependency law; staff attorneys at DLGSD are prohibited from accepting any outside legal work.
-All efforts are made to support the staff attorneys and keep caseloads manageable.
-Supervisors monitor caseloads to ensure that adjustments are made when needed to provide competent, responsive representation to all clients.
-Except in extraordinary circumstances, caseloads for DLGSD attorneys will not exceed 60% of the caseload standards suggested by the California Blue Ribbon Commission on Children in Foster Care.
-In the event extraordinary circumstances require higher caseloads, immediate steps will be taken to reduce the caseload numbers within ninety days.
+Children's Legal Services of San Diego (CLS) was formed for the sole purpose of providing legal representation to children who come before the juvenile dependency court in San Diego County.
+Staff attorneys at CLS are prohibited from accepting any outside legal work.
+All efforts must be made to support the staff attorneys and keep caseloads manageable.
+Supervisors must monitor caseloads to ensure that adjustments are made when needed to provide competent, responsive representation to all clients.
+Except in extraordinary circumstances, caseloads for CLS attorneys will not exceed 60% of the caseload standards suggested by the California Blue Ribbon Commission on Children in Foster Care.
+In the event extraordinary circumstances require higher caseloads, immediate steps will be taken to reduce the caseload numbers within 90 days.

 (Adopted 1/1/2002; Renum.
-1/1/2006; Rev. 1/1/2008; Rev. 1/1/2012; Rev. 1/1/2016)
+1/1/2006; Rev. 1/1/2008; Rev. 1/1/2012; Rev. 1/1/2016; Rev. 1/1/2017)